segmentio/segment-docs/src/connections/functions/destination-functions.md

 | Timeout                | Retry   |
 | Unsupported Event Type | Discard |

-If only part of a batch succeeds and the failed events return either a Timeout or Retry error, Segment retries the entire batch.
-You can also configure a response array for partially failed syncs and retry only the failed events in a batch until those events are successful or until they result in a permanent error.
+If only part of a batch succeeds and the failed events return either a Timeout or Retry error, Segment retries only the failed events in a batch until those events are successful or until they result in a permanent error.

 ## Save and deploy the function